AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/09_LangChain/README.md

 ## Lab 4 - Vector search and RAG using LangChain

 In this lab, you will learn to use LangChain to re-implement the RAG pattern introduced in Lab 3.
-Take note of the readability of the code and how easy it is to compose a reusable RAG chain using LangChain that queries the products vector index in Azure Cosmos DB MongoDB vCore.
+Take note of the readability of the code and how easy it is to compose a reusable RAG chain using LangChain that queries the products vector index in vCore-based Azure Cosmos DB for MongoDB.
 Lab 4 concludes with the creation of an agent with various tools for the LLM to leverage to fulfill the incoming request.